 Here in the US, Idaho alone produces about one-third of Americans’ consumption.
 Potato products are the second most consumed food in America, trailing only dairy products.
 Scientific research has shown we could almost live on potatoes alone.
 When paired with an average serving of milk or butter, they would provide nearly all the nutrients a human body needs to survive.

-The Beleaguered Potato Has Fought A Bad Rap For Almost 500 Years
+Potatoes Fought Fought A Bad Rap For Almost 500 Years

 The first potatoes were cultivated in southern Peru thousands of years before Jesus was born.
 It was not until the early 1500s that they were introduced in Europe.

 The vegetable was not met with enthusiasm at first because they were thought to be poisonous.
-It was only through a lot of hard work and education they were convinced they were not only safe to eat but very tasty!
+It was only through a lot of hard work and education that they were convinced they were not only safe to eat but very tasty!
 Some historians believe potatoes brought an end to famine in Northern Europe.

-At some point in history, Ireland became so reliant on taters that a blight did create a famine across the entire country.
+At some point in history, Ireland became so reliant on taters that a blight created a famine across the entire country.
 Russians devised another use for them; vodka!
 It’s a distillation of potatoes.
 The word vodka means “little water,” and vodka is an essential part of Russian culture.
 The Russians may have been hungry, but they were probably happy.

 The Humble Spud Finds A Welcome Place At The Table In America

 The United States of America was the last major country that adopted potatoes in its cuisine.
 People believed the earthy tubers were food for livestock only.
-It took a lot of effort, but about 1872, the famous horticulturalist Luther Burbank succeeded in convincing the general public that they are nutritious and good for humans.
+It took a lot of effort, but about 1872, the famous horticulturalist Luther Burbank succeeded in convincing the general public that they were nutritious and good for humans.

 During the Alaskan Klondike gold rush in the late 1890s, prospectors traded potatoes directly for gold.
 They had become a valuable commodity because of their high vitamin C content which prevented scurvy and other malnutrition issues.
 The potato had finally “staked its claim” to fame!
 Wait!
-That must be where the name Yukon Gold potatoes comes from!
+That must be where the name Yukon Gold Potatoes comes from!

 Finally, the humble spud made its way into American bellies and hearts!
 Potatoes are America’s #1 comfort food.
 Today, we celebrate potatoes with their memorable holiday, National Potato Day, on August 19 every year!
 Here are some recipes to help you celebrate with spuds for breakfast, taters for lunch, and potatoes for dinner!

-Here Are A Bunch Of Tasty Recipes To Get You Ready For National Potato Day
+Tasty Recipes To Get You Ready For National Potato Day

 1. Here’s a genuinely unique recipe!
 I am 100% certain it will be a massive hit with the men in our family!
 Potatoes, steak, and red onion on a pizza crust?
 Man, oh, man!
-It sounds like a yum home run!
+It sounds like a yummy home run!

 2. Creamy Mashed Potatoes are a comfort food favorite!
 This one is creamy and delicious with the flavor of garlic and chives.
 You won’t guess the secret ingredient that makes it sing!!
 Perfect with meatloaf, pork chops, or fried chicken for a Sunday feast!